SnowflakePowered/winfsp-rs/README.md

 Safe Rust bindings to [WinFSP](https://github.com/winfsp/winfsp) with examples.

-> ⚠️ **Very WIP and not production ready!** ⚠️
+> ⚠️ **Use at your own risk** ⚠️
 >
-> This crate is possibly unsound, and is very undocumented.
-> A best effort has been made to keep aliasing rules around, but FFI with WinFSP involves a lot of pointers that end up
+> A best effort has been made to keep Rust's aliasing rules in mind, and provide a safe and sound wrapper over
-> as references when putting a Rust-friendly API around it, and the nature of FFI makes it difficult to test with miri.
+> WinFSP.
+However, FFI with WinFSP involves a lot of pointers that end up as references and the nature of FFI makes
+> it difficult to test with miri.
+While ntptfs is used to test the correctness of the bindings and passes
+> `winfsp-tests-x64.exe --case-insensitive-cmp -volpath_mount_test`, there is still a chance these bindings are unsound.
+>
+> Please file a bug report if you encounter unsoundness when using the safe APIs of these bindings.

 ## Usage
 By default, winfsp-rs builds against an included import library.
 To build against the installed WinFSP libraries, enable the `system`